 : Ardeinae (typical herons and egrets), with 39 extant species under 7 genera

 - Grey Heron - Ardea cinerea, [4 subspecies]

 - Great Blue Heron - Ardea herodias, [5 subspecies]

 - Great (White) Egret - Ardea alba or Casmerodius alba, also known as the Common or Large Egret [3 subspecies]

 - Eastern Great Egret - Ardea modesta, sometimes considered subspecies Ardea alba modesta

-- Intermediate Egret - Ardea intermedia, [3 subspecies] - although often listed as Mesophoyx intermedia
+- Intermediate Egret - Ardea intermedia, also known as the Median or Yellow-billed Heron [3 subspecies]

 - Black-headed Heron - Ardea melanocephala